craftercms/docs/source/developers/projects/engine/api/script-sandbox-configuration.rst

 It is recommended to keep the default configuration if possible.
 However, if a site requires access to one or more of the blacklisted expressions it is possible to override the configuration:

-.. warning:: When you allow a script to make a insecure call you should make sure it can only be executed with known
+.. warning:: When you allow a script to make an insecure call you should make sure it can only be executed with known
              arguments and **never** with unverified user input.

 |